FelixLabelle/felixlabelle.github.io/_posts/2023-11-18-discussion-about-text-similarity.md

 will not change.
 You need to correctly identify your problem, it's requirements, what tools are appropriate, and ways of evaluating success.
 This text aims to provide a strong base for how to do this in the context of similarity.

-**Note, I am actively updating this post.
-It probably has mistakes, of all sorts, and will likely change over the next week (11/25/2023)**

 ## Defining Similarity
 According to Merriam-Webster, similarity is the quality or state of being similar (having characteristics in common).